GeorgeHernandez/GeorgeHernandez/MobileGear.md

     - Pen
     - Sticky Notes
     - USB Stick 64 GB
+    - Short Cords:
-    - Short Cord: Male A or C to Male A or C
+      - Male A or C to Male A or C
+      - Male C to Female HDMI
     - Matches
     - Cash
 - Front Pocket Medium: